SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 #Introduction
 This script is an attempt to utilize R to display spatial data.
 I will be using data from the Wisconsin Department of Public Instruction.
-To create the map, I will use the Wisconsin school district geospatial files (GIS Shapefiles) which are posted on the DPIs website.
+To create the map, I will use the Wisconsin school district geospatial files (GIS Shapefiles) which are posted on the DPI's website.

 The GIS shapefiles can be found at: https://dpi.wi.gov/gis/school-district-boundaries/data

 I will be mapping district comprehensive ACT scores, which can be found on the DPI's website as well: https://dpi.wi.gov/wisedash/download-files/type?field_wisedash_upload_type_value=ACT&field_wisedash_data_view_value=All

 I used Robin Lovelace's "Introduction to visualising spatial data in R" as a reference for this project.
-I recommend it for anyone looking for a comprehensive guide to creating maps in R. https://cran.r-project.org/doc/contrib/intro-spatial-rl.pdf
+I recommend it to anyone looking for a comprehensive guide to creating maps in R. https://cran.r-project.org/doc/contrib/intro-spatial-rl.pdf

 #Set Working Directory and Load Map Data

-I load the libraries necessary to load GIS data.
+I load the libraries necessary to import GIS data.
 I then use the readOGR function to load the data from the set of GIS files.

 ```r
 setwd("C:\\Users\\Samuel\\Documents\\R\\Excel Practice Sheets\\maps_tutorial\\WPI")